 Course Placement Process

-Students are placed first based on the Graduation Requirement courses (Math, English, Social Studies, Science, Language, Fine Art, Technology, PE/Health) they were placed in by their current teachers.
-For all courses that have an Honors or AP option, students are placed based on the meeting of criteria specified by each department.
-These criteria are sent directly to families via email and posted in the Newsletter as they become available.
-Exceptions may be made in the case that the teacher feels that despite not meeting the criteria exactly, the student would benefit from being placed in a more rigorous course.
-Once students are placed in all of their required courses, their empty periods are filled in with electives based on their Elective Preference sheet.
-On Signing Day, students rank a long list of potential electives based on their interest.
-This list of electives is sent home to families ahead of Signing Day to allow for discussion between students and their families.
+Once Administration gives approval, Course Scheduling will begin.
+At this time, students will first be placed into courses that are required for Graduation (based on their Teachers’ placements).
+These courses include Math, English, Social Studies, Science, Language, Fine Art, Technology, PE/Health.
+For all courses that have an Honors or AP level, students are placed based on the meeting of criteria specified by each department.
+These criteria will be made available to families via email and in the School Newsletter as soon as they are available.
+Exceptions may be made in the case that the teacher feels that despite not meeting all of the criteria, they would benefit from being placed in a more rigorous course.
+Exceptions may also be made if a decision is changed after a meeting between the student, School Counselor, teacher, parent, and Administrator.

 Dual Enrollment Integration in Schedules

-Junior and Senior Abbreviated Schedules
+Junior and Senior Abbreviated Schedule

 All Seniors will be permitted to drop down to a five-credit schedule regardless of their out-of-school commitments.
 This five-credit schedule will include a math course, an English course, College Summit, and two additional electives.
 Some students have additional graduation requirement courses they need to complete, so their schedules will include those as well.
 Students are only permitted to drop elective courses.
-They may not drop College Summit or any required courses from their schedule.
+Students may not drop College Summit or any required courses from their schedule.